-- Writing

-- Quantitative Reasoning ECON 2302 or PHIL 2302

-- Information Literacy

-- Oral Communication Introductory Speech courses

-- Community Engagement

-- · Global Engagement

-- Human Diversity

-- Second Language satisfied by 1) transferring two terms of college courses in the same world language, 2) by placing out of four terms of a world language by taking an SMU placement test or through AP or IB credit, or 3) being literate in a native language other than English.
+- Quantitative Reasoning ECON 2302 or PHIL 2302 - Information Literacy - Oral Communication Introductory Speech course - Community Engagement - Global Engagement - Human Diversity - Second Language satisfied by 1) transferring two terms of college courses in the same world language, 2) by placing out of four terms of a world language by taking an SMU placement test or through AP or IB credit, or 3) being literate in a native language other than English. - \ To receive AP credit for the Written English requirement, students must score a 4 or 5 on the AP English Language or Literature test.
+A writing-intensive course with a research component may be petitioned to satisfy the third D&D course, DISC 1313.

-- \ To receive AP credit for the Written English requirement, students must score a 4 or 5 on the AP English Language or Literature test.
-A writing-intensive course with a research component may be petitioned to satisfy the third D&D course, DISC 1313. \\ These courses are acceptable in transfer only to count toward fulfillment of the Level 1 requirement.
+\\ These courses are acceptable only in transfer to count toward fulfillment of the Level 1 requirement.